ufz/ogs/web/content/docs/devguide/getting-started/build-configuration.md

 ### <i class="far fa-check"></i> Pro Tip: Use the Visual Studio command line

-In the Start menu under *Visual Studio 2017* you find a application link to *x64 Native Tools Command Prompt for VS 2017*.
+In the Start menu under *Visual Studio {{< dataFile "versions.minimum_version.msvc.year" >}}* you find a application link to *x64 Native Tools Command Prompt for VS {{< dataFile "versions.minimum_version.msvc.year" >}}*.
 This starts a command line setup for Visual Studio 64-bit.
 When you run CMake commands in this command line the correct generator will be picked up automatically:

 ```bash
 cmake ../ogs